 - valuing the property and advising on the price you are likely to get

 - producing the property particulars and photographs

 - advertising through newspapers, window displays and/or 'For Sale' signs

 If these are not included in the commission, your contract with the agent should make clear whether the amount you have to pay is fixed or variable.
 This may be important if it takes a long time to find a suitable buyer.

 If it's not a fixed amount, the contract should give details of how fees are calculated and an estimate of how much they might be.

 The estate agent's bill should include a detailed breakdown that is consistent with your contract.
 If it seems too high, you should ask the estate agent to explain the costs involved.

-If you (or your solicitor) have already paid the bill, you can ask for a refund.
-If the agency refuses to give you any money back, you can make a complaint.
+You can ask for a refund if you (or your solicitor) have already paid a bill you disagree with.
+If the agency refuses to give you any money back, you can complain.

 You could also consider taking the estate agent to court but this could be expensive and you will probably need help from a solicitor.